JesseHilario/JesseHilario/README.md

 ***
 ## Mission
 My name is Jesse Hilario and I am a current student at NJIT taking the Data Mining graduate certificate at NJIT.
-This, coupled with my previous experience earning my Google certification, has prepared me for a career in data analysis by training me in the data analysis process (ask, prepare, process, analyze, share, act) by learning to use the tools listed below.
-The combination of coursework and intensive self-study have
+This, coupled with my previous experience earning my Google certification and self-study, has prepared me for a career in data analysis by training me in asking questions suitable for the business task, effective visualization, machine learning fundamentals, Agile methodologies and Lean principles, and in the overall data analysis process (ask, prepare, process, analyze, share, act) using the tools listed below.
-I chose to use R for my capstone and am currently working on more projects to hone my knowledge of SQL and Python.

 I have a strong background in social science research with two years of experience working as a research assistant in undergraduate.
 I am looking to apply my skills and interest in statistics and data visualization in domains outside of academia and research.